jcolag/entropy-arbitrage/2024-02-01-devil-s-due.md

  > **PICARD**: If the tremors have frightened people, leading to this hysteria over Ardra, let us reassure them.

-You know, conversations *never* go well when someone throws around a word like [hysteria](https://en.wikipedia.org/wiki/Hysteria), a term historically used to deny the autonomy of women---the root word comes from the Greek term for a uterus---who had devastating symptoms like...well, opinions or anger.
+You know, conversations *never* go well when someone throws around a word like {% wiki Hysteria|hysteria|en %}, a term historically used to deny the autonomy of women---the root word comes from the Greek term for a uterus---who had devastating symptoms like...well, opinions or anger.
 Prescribed treatments often included barbaric ideas, such as confinement, stimulation of genitals by the doctor, marriage, heterosexual sex, and childbirth, or some combination of those, always regardless of any objections that the woman might have.

 And given where this episode goes, I suppose that I should once again ask:  Did the writers *intend* this awful connection?
 It seems like an odd question to ask, I admit, in an episode that started out with Ebenezer Scrooge for no coherent reason.
 But think about the planet's situation and how little interest Picard has in what they want.

  > **PICARD**: Her powers are, at the best, unclear.
 Think about it, Mister Worf.
 Transporter technology can make things appear and disappear.
 The illusion that she can transform herself into a Klingon creature could be created by holographic projection.

-Not to play...pardon the term, [devil's advocate](https://en.wikipedia.org/wiki/Devil%27s_advocate), but does the source of her power really matter?
+Not to play...pardon the term, {% wiki Devil%27s_advocate|devil's advocate|en %}, but does the source of her power really matter?
 I mean, I know how the episode plays out, but even if she doesn't have magical powers as such, she could still have plausibly brokered the peace deal and negotiated the contract a thousand years ago, with her powers either coming from technology or getting introduced in retelling the story over thousands of years.
 For example, you could summarize the plot of [*Who Watches the Watchers?*]({% post_url 2023-05-25-who-watches-watchers %}) as technology giving Picard theological standing among an unsuspecting people; in [*Justice*]({% post_url 2022-07-07-justice %}), something similar nearly happens.
 How do you think those cultures would talk about Picard, a thousand years later?

 That reminds me...this episode feels like it screams out for an analogy to the Prime Directive, pointing out that the Ardra story looks suspiciously like mundane imperialist colonization.
 I won't even get into the question of whether Picard violates the Prime Directive, here, by stomping all over the planet's sovereignty on the grounds that he dislikes the woman.